isomerpages/moe-westwoodsec/_learn/Departments/Infocomm Technology.md

 <p>At Secondary Three, the students will be designing and developing an animated
 game using the software SCRATCH.</p>
 <p>&nbsp;</p>
-<p>The best students’ work for Secondary Two and Three will be selected for
+<p>The best students’ work will be selected for submission to the Animation
-submission to the Animation and Game Making Competition organized by MOE Curriculum Planning and Development Division.</p>
+and Game Making Competition organized by MOE Curriculum Planning and Development Division.</p>
 </td>
 </tr>
 </tbody>